 Paige Bueckers Awards

-The Minnesota native became the first freshman to win the Wooden and AP Player of the Year award in her debut season in 2021.
+The Minnesota native became the first freshman to win the Wooden and AP Player of the Year awards in her debut season in 2021.
 The 6ft point guard averaged 20 points, 4.9 rebounds, 5.7 assists, and 2.3 steals per game in that season.

 Bueckers is also one of the five finalists for the 2024 Ann Meyers Drysdale Awards which honors the top shooting guard in Division I college basketball.
 She has also continued the tradition of academic excellence by winning the 2023-2024 Big East Women’s Basketball Scholar-Athlete of the Year.